christophergandrud/simPH/README.md

-- `MinMaxLines`: a function for summarising the constricted intervals from the simulations, including the median, upper and lower bounds and the middel 50% of these intervals.
+- `MinMaxLines`: a function for summarising the constricted intervals from the simulations, including the median, upper and lower bounds and the middle 50% of these intervals.

 ## Installation